behdadforghani/goavro/README.md

 Goavro is a library that encodes and decodes Avro data.

 This repo is a fork of linkedin goavro with two fixes to canonical schemas.
+These fixes were needed for correct fingerprint calculation.

 The first fix propagates the namespace of parent to subtypes, i.e., child nodes inside the "fields" that are of type "record".